kroxiksut/django-152fz-consent/docs/consent/en/authoring.md

 1. Create `ConsentPurpose`.
 2. Create `LegalDocument`.
 3. Create `DocumentRevision`.
-4. Publish an active editorial team.
+4. Publish an active revision.
-5. Bind `purpose_code + document_code` to a form or script.
+5. Bind `purpose_code + document_code` to a form or scenario.
 6. Check `get_consent_status(...)` before the form business action.
 7. Call `accept_consent(...)` only on successful and explicit confirmation.